 So, where do you think the money comes from?
 From the customers buying your products or making use of your services, of course.
 If nobody buys the products or services that your business offers, where will the money for your salary come from?

-A MOMENT OF TRUTHA moment of truth is possibly the single most important item of this entire programme.
+A moment of truth is possibly the single most important item of this entire programme.
 During this delicate interaction with the customer, we as key staff members can keep a loyal customer satisfied, or hand him or her to the competition forever.

-CLIENTS’ PERSPECTIVEUnderstanding your customer service from clients’ perspective helps to identify where value can be added and how the experience of doing business can be improved.
+Understanding your customer service from clients’ perspectives helps to identify where value can be added and how the experience of doing business can be improved.

-High levels of customer satisfaction leads to high level of sales.
+High levels of customer satisfaction lead to a high level of sales.
 This then turns into high levels of income.
 Customers tend to return to a business where they had a pleasant purchasing experience.

 It is very important that your employees use good telephone etiquette.
 Should the client have an unpleasant experience over the phone, they might not be so optimistic to do business with your company in the future.
 Answering a telephone call must be seen as a very important procedure that should be handled with confidence and professionalism.
 Answer the call immediately

-PRODUCT KNOWLEDGECustomers expect, and deserve, to speak to someone who is knowledgeable about the organisation’s products and services, and who won’t waste their time.
+Customers expect and deserve, to speak to someone who is knowledgeable about the organisation’s products and services, and who won’t waste their time.
 They want an immediate response to their problem, rather than a call-back at a later stage.
-There is often more than one product/service option that could satisfy a customer’s needs, each with it’s own benefits.
+There is often more than one product/service option that could satisfy a customer’s needs, each with its own benefits.
 Therefore they need advice on which option will best suit their needs.
 Your product knowledge and experience with other customers will help you to make the correct recommendations.
 Remember, it is in your best interest that the customer does not make a wrong decision.

-INTERNAL CUSTOMER AUDITThe purpose of an internal customer service audit is to assess the impact that changes will have (or has had) on the organisation.
+The purpose of an internal customer service audit is to assess the impact that changes will have (or have had) on the organisation.
 It means that the organisation’s current practices are reviewed in order to identify inconsistencies between what the company is currently doing and what the customers expect from the company.

-AFTER SALES SERVICEWhat is after sales service?
+What is after-sales service?
 The service you give a customer after he has purchased your product or service and there is a problem with the product or the service.
 The service you give a person after you have taken his money in exchange for something you gave him and there is a problem with the something you gave him.